AcroMedia/commerce_xls_import/README.txt

 FEATURES
 --------

- * Import Commerce products from XLS
+ * Import Commerce products from XLSX.
- * Import product images
+ * Import product images.
- * Generate template XLS for each product type
+ * Generate template XLSX for each product type.
- * Exports XLS containing information on successful and unsuccessful product imports
+ * Exports XLSX results containing information on successful and unsuccessful product imports.
  * Export data for all existing products.

 REQUIREMENTS
 ------------